Commercial MBS Risk Retention

 · Underwriting Standards for Zero Risk Retention - MBA remains concerned that the underwriting metrics for zero risk retention for commercial and multifamily loans specified in the final rule remain unduly restrictive.
 We recommend enhanced flexibility of underwriting parameters for a "qualified commercial real estate loan" for multi-property CMBS.

 In February 2016, Representative French Hill (R-AR) introduced the Preserving Access to CRE Capital Act (H.R.
 4620).
 H.R.
 4620 remedies the major concerns listed above.
-Accordingly, MBA has lent its strong support for this legislation and other proposals, as they emerge, that would prevent CMBS market disruptions.
+MBA will continue to explore possible legislative solutions I the current Congress.

 Get Loud with the Mortgage Action Alliance